shenhai-ran/Boatlogs/content/about.md

 ---
 title: "About Me"
 date: 2025-03-19T09:45:00+01:00
-description: "About Shenhai Ran, the author of Boatlogs"
+description: "About Shenhai Ran, the author of Boat/-Logs"
 draft: false
 ---

 # About Me

-Hello, I'm **Shenhai Ran**, the author behind Boatlogs.
+Hello, I'm **Shenhai Ran**, the author behind Boat/-Logs.

 ## My Story

 I created this blog as a personal space to document my journey through life, share my experiences, and connect with others who might find resonance in my stories.
-The name "Boatlogs" and the slogan "Life is Like a Boat" reflect my philosophy that life is a journey across sometimes calm, sometimes turbulent waters, but always moving forward.
+The name "Boat/-Logs" and the slogan "Life is Like a Boat" reflect my philosophy that life is a journey across sometimes calm, sometimes turbulent waters, but always moving forward.

 ## What I Write About